 You should also do exercises to strengthen the muscles that support your joints.
 Your doctor or physical therapist can set you up with a plan to keep your body fit.

-Talk to your doctor to make sure a new exercise program is safe for you.
-Tell your exercise teacher that you have psoriatic arthritis, so you don't do any moves that could hurt your joints.
+Before you start a new kind of exercise, talk to your doctor to make sure it's safe for you.
+To learn an exercise like yoga or tai chi, take a class where you can have someone check your form.
+Tell your teacher or trainer that you have psoriatic arthritis, so they don't let you do any moves that could hurt your joints.

-Massage may loosen up muscles, ease pain or stiffness, and help you relax your joints.
-You may get this treatment in a spa or clinic, or have a massage therapist come to your home.
+Massage may loosen up muscles, ease pain and stiffness, and help you relax your joints.
+Spas and clinics offer massages, or you could have a massage therapist come to your home.

 Acupuncture and acupressure may also ease your pain.
-In acupuncture, the therapist inserts tiny, thin needles into spots on your body in order to relieve pain.
-An acupressure therapist presses firmly into your skin with fingers.
+In acupuncture, the therapist inserts tiny, thin needles into specific spots on your body related to your pain.
+An acupressure therapist presses firmly into your skin with fingers instead.